- Feature Links

 Projects

-• Irrigation controller will be replaced at Baker Park.
+- A new irrigation controller will be added to Baker Park.

-• Decomposed granite walking paths will be filled and leveled at Beeman Park, Del Meyer Park, and the Fallbrook Trail.
+- Decomposed granite walking paths will be filled and leveled at Beeman and Del Meyer Parks and the Fallbrook Trail.

 Note: Due to lack of Capital Reserves in this Benefit Zone, only projects related to health and safety will be completed until sufficient funding is identified.